01 of 08

 05 of 08

-: When the rice is boiling, turn the heat down to medium low.
+Once the water is boiling, turn the heat down to medium-low.
 Place the lid on the pot, tilting it to allow steam to escape.
-Check it often incase the water has dried out and is burning your rice.Continue to 6 of 8 below.
+Cook for about 18 minutes, checking often to make sure the water has not evaporated and your rice isn't burning.Continue to 6 of 8 below.

 06 of 08